-Through three seasons at the helm, Jason Kilby has already proven a successful track record as men's soccer coach at the Universty of Mary Washington.
+Through four seasons at the helm, Jason Kilby has proven a successful track record as men's soccer coach at the Universty of Mary Washington.
 Kilby led North Carolina Wesleyan College as one of the top programs in the region for nine years.
 He is a native of nearby Culpeper, Va., and has returned to the Fredericksburg area to build the program into a national contender.

 After leading UMW to a 7-7-3 mark in his first season on campus, Kilby led the Eagles to a 12-8-1 mark in 2012, advancing all the way to the CAC Championship.
 With a freshman-laden roster in 2013, the Eagles finished with a 12-7 mark, and advanced to the CAC semifinals in 2014.